-- Evaluate and analyze the political and public administrative aspects of criminal justice organizations.
+- 1. Evaluate and analyze the political and public administrative aspects of criminal justice organizations.
 Understand and apply principles and procedures of the justice system, from law enforcement to courts and corrections. - 2.
 Demonstrate an understanding of the functions of police, courts and corrections. - 3.
 Analyze various forms of evidence and evaluate how it is obtained, evaluated, and presented in trial.

-Required Courses Units
+Required Cours ses (24 units) Units

-ADJU 1 Introduction to the Administration

-of Justice 3
+ADJU 1 Introduction to the Administration of Justice 3

-ADJU 2 Principles and Procedures 3

-of the justice system
+ADJU 2 Principles and Procedures of the justice system 3

 ADJU 3 Concepts of Criminal Law 3

 ADJU 4 Legal Aspects of Evidence 3

-ADJU 5 Community Relations 3

-of the Justice System
+ADJU 5 Community Relations of the Justice System 3

 ADJU 6 Concepts of Enforcement Services 3

 ADJU 7 Principles of Investigation 3

 ADJU 8 Juvenile Crime and Delinquency 3

-.

-Total Unit s Required 24
+Total Units Required 24